nomeata/haskell-for-readers/haskell-for-readers.md

 Haskell is a language with a reasonably precise specification, the *Haskell Report*.
 When someone mentions Haskell 98, they refer to Haskell as specified in the [Haskell Report from 1998](https://www.haskell.org/onlinereport/).
 There was one revision, the [Haskell Report from 2010](https://www.haskell.org/onlinereport/haskell2010/), with only rather small changes.

-But Haskell developers and implementors wanted to add more and more features to the language.
+Since 1998, Haskell developers and implementors wanted to add more and more features to the language.
 But the report was written, and the compiler writers wanted to support Haskell, as specified, by default.
 Therefore, the system of *language extensions* was introduced.

 A language extension is a feature that extends Haskell98 in some way.
 It could add more syntactic sugar, additional features on the type system or enable whole meta-programming facilities.
 A Haskell source file needs to explicitly declare the extensions they are using, right at the top before the `module` header, and a typical Haskell file these days might start with a number of them, and look like this:
 ``` {.haskell .slide}